JollyWizard/JollyWizard.Quantower.Indicators.VolumeDeltaPack/README.md

 # JollyWizard.Quantower.Indicators.VolumeDeltaPack
 A pack of Volume Delta related indicators for the quantower platform.

+# Currently Broken.
+My Quantower repos have not been updated to work with quantower since they upgraded to modern .NET

 ## Overview

 This is an indicator pack for Quantower.